mighkel/TAK-Server/VPS-LXD-SETUP-NOTES.md

 This is seriously overkill for a TAK Server that doesn't serve thousands of heavy users.
 I just have plans for running apps that will consume a bit more.
-If you're curious, a couple of those apps are Nextcloud (update: succeeded) and OpenDroneMap/WebODM (update: failed, so far).
+If you're curious, here are a few examples: Apache web server (success), Nextcloud (success), TAK Server (success), OpenDroneMap/WebODM (failed, so far), and rtsp (failed, but getting close).

 **02 MANAGE DNS (OPTIONAL)**
 ---